Torbay’s recently established Housing First team travelled to Amsterdam to learn from Discus Housing First. Find out more in this blog.

 Their second and third Connections Weeks were held in 2018 and 2019 – which have continued to provide valuable evidence of the need for more accommodation options for people with multiple and complex needs.

+In 2018 Torbay published a Housing First Feasibility Study by the national homelessness charity Crisis, which investigated how a whole-scale introduction of a Housing First system could be introduced within the area.
+The Council subsequently accepted both Housing First and Rapid Rehousing as a strategic direction and provided £500,000 for two years funding for a Housing First service.

 What’s next?
-In 2018 Torbay published a Housing First Feasibility Study by the national homelessness charity Crisis, funded by the Nationwide Foundation, to investigate and evidence how a whole-scale introduction of a Housing First system could be introduced within the area.
-The Council has now subsequently accepted both Housing First and Rapid Rehousing as a strategic direction and provided £500,000 for two years funding for a Housing First service.

 Torbay sees Housing First as part of a wider systems-change approach to the commissioning of all support services across the coastal area.
 Their campaign aims to move beyond a partnership and traditional commissioning approach and move towards genuine alliances between the local council and services, in which risk and responsibility is shared – including things like the temporary accommodation budget.
+Find out more about the transformation in this blog.